krishna63/-LearnTypeScript/README.md

 ## QuickLinks:

-#### What is Typescript ?
-  - A **_superset of Javascript_** which compiles to plain Javascript.
-It can run in any browser and any OS.
-  - In other words it is an **improved version of Javascrript**.
-  - A static type checker which helps in describing the shape and behavior of what our values will be when our program runs.

 #### Problems with Javascript ?
   - JS is a dynamic typing meaning running the code to see what happens.
 Lets take an example